hifisonix

 Bonsai’s X-Altra MC/MM Phono Preamp | diyAudio

-Here is a table that allows you to get an idea of how noisy a MC preamp is given the cartridge coil resistance and the amplifier input referred noise.
-Once you have gotten the number off the table, use the following formula to calculate the S/N Ratio: 20 log [(Rdg*144)/Cartoutput] where Rdg is the reading from the table and Cartoutput is the MC cartridge output in Volts.
+The table below allows you to get an idea of how noisy a MC preamp is given the cartridge coil resistance and the amplifier input referred noise.
+Once you have the number off the table, use the following formula to calculate the S/N Ratio: 20 log [(Rdg*144)/Cartoutput] where Rdg is the reading from the table and Cartoutput is the MC cartridge output in Volts.
 It is clear from this table that the X-Altra MC/MM is in a league of its own in terms of thermal noise (and overload capability).

 For the X-Altra, the measured equivalent input thermal noise resistance is 1.4 Ohms, so its ABOVE the 2 Ohm row, but we will use the 2 Ohm row since it is close enough.
 The figures in RED show the expected X-Altra preamp S/N ratio for a 200uV output cartridge.
 The ‘A’ weighted figures will be about 4 dB better than those shown.

-Some photos of the completed preamplifier, along with my Michel Gyrodec are shown below.
+Some photos of the completed preamplifier, along with my Michel Gyro SE are shown below.

 Comments